-Picking you up, waking you up, and getting you movin’ and groovin’ with the best variety of today’s hits and yesterday’s favorites, Marissa Rigatti is glad to be one of the newest voices here at Sunny 106!
+Picking you up, waking you up, and getting you movin’ and groovin’ with the best variety of today’s hits and yesterday’s favorites, Marissa Rigatti is glad to be here at Sunny 106!
 She keeps you up to date with the latest local news, sports, and weather forecasts with updates throughout your morning.
 This goofy, fun-loving gal has enough energy to wake up a bear mid hibernation and has been described as making coffee tired.
 She’s ready to wake you up with the perfect mix of entertainment and information.

 Marissa originates from Indiana County, PA where she graduated from United High School ( Go Lions! ) and attended Clarion University of PA for a degree in Communications with a concentration in Radio Broadcasting.
 She started her broadcasting career in college with WCUC-FM and CU-TV where she split her time writing scripts, hosting, and producing shows for both organizations.
 Marissa also wrote exclusively for the college newspaper “The Clarion Call” as a music critic.